frederic-perez/AmE-dictionary/data/dictionary.md

 __kiwi__
 __klazomania__ _n_
 __kleptocracy__ _n_ :three: /ˌklɛpˈtɒkrəsɪ/ (cleptocracy) A government characterized by rampant greed and corruption.
+__Klondike__ _n_ :two: A form of solitaire card game.
+__kludge__ _n_ :dart: A computer system or program that is made or written very quickly and not very well. _Andy knocked out a hasty kludge to circumvent the glitch until a more robust solution could be developed._
 __klutz__ _n_ :three::hammer:
 __knack__ _n_ :three::mute:[~~k~~nack]:hammer: _She’s got a knack for it._
 __knacker__ _n_ __1__ A person who buys up old horses for slaughter.